eslint/eslint/docs/developer-guide/nodejs-api.md

 The `report` returned from `executeOnText()` is in the same format as from `executeOnFiles()`, but there is only ever one result in `report.results`.

+If a filename in the optional second parameter matches a file that is configured to be ignored, then this function returns no errors or warnings.
+To return a warning instead, call the method with true as the optional third parameter.

 ### addPlugin()

 Loads a plugin from configuration object with specified name.
 Name can include plugin prefix ("eslint-plugin-")